Black Friday Marketing Strategy: 26 Ideas to Drive Sales

 To begin your social marketing push, you will want to be sure that your brand has active Instagram and Facebook pages, at the very least.
 You can also add Pinterest, Twitter, and other sources, but Instagram and Facebook should reach the majority of your customer base.
 Here you can share promotions, images, and sneak peeks to drum up hype around your Black Friday sale.

-As we talked about before, even on social media, I would start with your soft push by using stories and hashtags to avoid being overly pushy to your followers.
+As we talked about before, even on social media, I would start with your soft push by using stories and hashtags to avoid being overly pushy with your followers.
 Then, closer to the actual sale, ramp up your social marketing with posts, influencer partnerships, and ads (all of which we will cover below).

 I would also suggest making your Instagram shoppable so customers do not have to leave their social platform to browse or complete a purchase.